-Wind Farm Management Application
+Wind Farm Performance Management

 What the wind farm Operator sees

 Working from the ‘outside-in’, let’s look firstly at a few sample dashboards used to monitor local wind and power generation at four wind farms.
 These dashboards are built in RAPID’s HTML 5 visualization - RAPIDVision.
 (Click on the images to enlarge.)

 Rotating dashboards are used in the main control room to provide Operators with an overview of the wind farms.
 Authorised Operators can view dashboards through a PC or a hand held device and have the ability to create, save and share their own private web pages within the system.